Saumajit/BanglaNLP/Task_1/README.md

 | Data Augmentation + Finetuning | Finetuning [multilingual-e5-large](https://huggingface.co/intfloat/multilingual-e5-large) with prompt text | 69.36%   |
 | Data Augmentation + Finetuning | Finetuning [twitter-xlm-roberta-sentiment](https://huggingface.co/cardiffnlp/twitter-xlm-roberta-base-sentiment)           | 73.15%   |
 | Data Augmentation + Finetuning | Finetuning [mDeBERTa-v3-base-mnli-xnli](https://huggingface.co/MoritzLaurer/mDeBERTa-v3-base-mnli-xnli)              | 71.79%   |

+Here we report performance of a few additional experiments which we have performed but their descriptions did not make it to the paper due to page limit.
+The purpose of reporting the performance here is to help the Bangla Natural Language Processing community to get an idea of how these models stand amongst each other with respect to this classification task.